An Empirical Study of Fault Localization in Python Programs: Experimental Results

 \paragraph{Module-level granularity.} \autoref{table:effectiveness-family-technique-module} leads to the same conclusions for module-level granularity: the relative effectiveness of the various techniques is very similar as for statement-level granularity, except that ST gains effectiveness simply because it is designed for coarser granularities.

 \finding{ST is more effective than PS both at the function-level and module-level granularity; however, it remains considerably less effective than other fault localization techniques even at these coarser granularities.} \paragraph{Comparisons between granularities.} It is apparent that fault localization's absolute effectiveness strictly \emph{increases} as we target coarser granularities ---from statements, to functions, to modules.
-This happens for the same reason that it's easier to hit a target the bigger the target is; thus, identifying faulty functions requires less discriminative power than identifying faulty statements within functions.
+This happens simply because the number of entities at a coarser granularity is considerably less than the number of entities at a finer granularity: each function consists of several statements, and each module consists of several functions.
+Therefore, it does not make sense to directly compare the same effectiveness metric measured at two different granularity levels, since each granularity level refers to different entities ---and inspecting different entities involves incomparable effort.

-\finding{The effectiveness of every fault localization technique improves at coarser granularities.} We do not discuss efficiency (i.e., running time) in relation to granularity: the running time of our fault localization techniques does not depend on the chosen level of granularity, which only affects how the collected information is combined (see \autoref{sec:preliminaries}).
+We do not discuss efficiency (i.e., running time) in relation to granularity: the running time of our fault localization techniques does not depend on the chosen level of granularity, which only affects how the collected information is combined (see \autoref{sec:preliminaries}).